scrtlabs/catalyst/docs/source/beginner-tutorial.rst

 .. for more information).

 Let's take a quick look at the performance ``DataFrame``.
-For this, we write different Python script--let's call it ``print_results.py``--and we make use of the fantastic ``pandas`` library to print the first ten rows.
+For this, we write a different Python script -- let's call it ``print_results.py`` -- and we make use of the fantastic ``pandas`` library to print the first ten rows.
 Note that ``catalyst`` makes heavy usage of `pandas <http://pandas.pydata.org/>`_, especially for data analysis and outputting so it's worth spending some time to